Prerequisites

 Currently, domains can only be verified on a single organization.
 If you need to verify the same domain across multiple organizations, please contact Support.

-After successfully verifying your domain, you can proceed with the SSO setup.
+After successfully verifying your domain, you can proceed with the SSO setup by configuring your IdP application.

 Attribute Mapping